GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ###  What platform should I use to run the benchmarks/load-tests?

 This should be a widely-used piece of hardware, with a standard (i.e. vanilla) software installation.
-Remember, if you publish your results, the fist thing your clients will do is hire a gradute student to verify them.
+Remember, if you publish your results, the fist thing your clients will do is hire a graduate student to verify them.
 You might as well make it as easy for this person as you possibly can.

-For Windows, Windows XP Perfessional should be a minimum (the others do not multi-thread past 50-60 connections, and you probably anticipate more users than that).
+For Windows, Windows XP Professional should be a minimum (the others do not multi-thread past 50-60 connections, and you probably anticipate more users than that).

 Good free platforms include the linuxes, the BSDs, and Solaris Intel.
 If you have a little more money, there are commercial linuxes.
 This may be worth it if you need the support.